 The four destinations added to the Level 4 list on August 16 are:

 The CDC’s evolving list of travel notices ranges from Level 1 (“low”) to Level 4 (“very high”).

-Destinations that fall into the "Covid-19 Very High" Level 4 category have had more than 500 cases per 100,000 residents in the past 28 days, according to CDC criteria.
+Destinations that fall into the “Covid-19 very high” Level 4 category have had more than 500 cases per 100,000 residents in the past 28 days, according to CDC parameters.
 The Level 3 category applies to destinations that have had between 100 and 500 cases per 100,000 residents in the past 28 days.

 New ‘Level 3’ destinations

 Five destinations on Monday moved to the “Level 3: Covid-19 high” category: Chile, Mozambique and Uruguay (all moving down from Level 4), as well as Kosovo and North Macedonia (both moving up from Level 2).

 Bermuda, Canada, Germany and Moldova moved up from Level 2.
 Bahrain, Indonesia, Namibia, Oman, Rwanda and Zimbabwe moved down from Level 4.

 CDC guidance for Level 3 destinations urges unvaccinated travelers to avoid nonessential travel to those locations.

 In its wider travel guidance, the CDC recommends against all international travel until you are fully vaccinated.